Leviathan Gas Field, Levantine Basin, Mediterranean Sea, Israel

 In May 2012, drilling operations at the Leviathan-1 well were suspended after reaching a depth of 6,522m, approximately 678m short of the target depth.
 The suspension took place due to high well pressure and mechanical restrictions of the well-bore design.

 Drilling of Leviathan-2 well was started in March 2011 by the Pride North America rig.
 The drilling operations, however, had to be stopped after detecting a flow of water in the well hole.

 Drilling of the Leviathan-3 well commenced in June 2011 and was successfully completed in December of that year.
 The third well was located approximately 5km east of the original Leviathan discovery and was drilled to a total depth of 5,226m, encountering a minimum of 88m natural gas pay.

 Maritime border issues between Lebanon and Israel over the gas field

 Lebanon considered the Leviathan and Tamar gas fields to extend into Lebanese territory and claimed Israel was ignoring this fact.
 Israel retaliated by threatening to use force to protect its gas discoveries.

-The rights dispute was resolved in August 2010 when the Lebanese Government presented its official view to the United Nations, where it stated that the two disputed gas fields, Tamar and Leviathan, do not fall within its territory.
+The rights dispute was resolved in August 2010 when the Lebanese Government presented its official view to the UN, where it stated that the two disputed gas fields, Tamar and Leviathan, did not fall within its territory.